What is no-code development?

 You can use interactive tools to install and modify apps, or you can use an editor just like you would edit plain HTML.
 Conclude apps are not developed with traditional programming languages, but expressed in a high-level language using YAML.
 Conclude apps are very compact: the approval app consists of less than 40 lines of YAML code.

 We recommend that you start with the interactive tools, and then explore the developer’s guide to learn more about the expressive power of Conclude.

 The App Installer

-The quickest way to create a new app is to use the interactive app installer.
-If you read the quickstart guide, you’ve already seen it in action.
+The quickest way to create a new app is by using the interactive app installer.
+If you went through the quickstart guide, you’ve already seen it in action.

 You can launch the installer from Conclude Home > Apps > Install App, or by typing this command in

 /c app install [blueprint] [#channel], where blueprint and channel are optional.